tjerkok/Rush_Hour/PROCESS.md

 ## 25 january 2021
 ### Kika
 We worked on Algorithm 2, we discussed our next stepps, we divided our To Do list and worked on that.
+For me that was improving the code for BFS, Priority, output, randomise, Readme.

 ## Tjerko
 Worked on the Second Algorithm pdf and started cleaning up the repository (adding comments, fixing duplicate code etc).